Adjusting to Life After Loss

 The daily routines of sleeping, eating, bathing, dressing, and taking care of oneself need to continue, even though the companions with which we do these things are no longer with us.
 Family members would do well to stay with a loved one for a time after they experience the death of a spouse or child to ensure that these routines continue.
 Otherwise, illness may easily set in, and further complications occur.

-Adjusting our thought patterns is probably the most difficult thing that we have to do after a loss.
-We often are on "automatic" when we go throughout our daily lives.
+Changing thoughts is probably the most difficult thing we deal with after a loss.
+We are on "automatic" when we go throughout our daily lives.
 Only when we are interrupted by the unexpected do we realize that our thoughts are part of our conscious beings.
-Then we notice that we can't think the same any more.
+With loss, we don't think the same anymore.

 Loss brings with it many ramifications, including the workings of grief and mourning.
 The changes in our feelings may be abrupt and happen unexpectedly.
 We may be happy and smiling one moment, and in the depths of despair the next.
 The only way to work through these feelings is to adjust what we are thinking about at the time.
 Each instance brings with it new memories, new issues to resolve, and new decisions to make.